 Get on a Schedule

 Dogs like having a routine.
-A dog who has spent the last few weeks or more in a shelter or rescue may have been stressed out in part because his life had become so unpredictable.
-By establishing a routine for feeding, walking, playtime and bedtime, you can begin providing some stability for your dog.
-In most cases, this will help with his adjustment to his new home.
+A dog who has spent the last few weeks or more in a shelter may have been stressed out in part because its life had become so unpredictable.
+By establishing a routine for feeding, walking, playtime, and bedtime, you can begin providing some stability for your dog.
+In most cases, this will significantly help the dog get adjusted to its new home.

 Plan on Crate Training